Travel insurance for Fiji

 Am I covered for medical emergencies and hospital bills?

 Whether you plan on exploring world-class dive sites, hidden trails, or just the activities on offer within the resort, your Fijian holiday will be packed with adventure.
 Popular tourist areas like the Mamanuca Islands, the Yasawa Islands, the Coral Coast and Denarau each offer a number of water sports, like water skiing, surfing, diving, snorkelling, paddle boarding, jet skiing and parasailing.

 If you’re getting out of your comfort zone, keep in mind that medical facilities in Fiji are not up to the same standard as in Australia.
 Travellers should take particular care when visiting the more remote islands in Fiji, where emergency facilities are limited to the basic healthcare offered by resorts.

 In serious cases, emergency repatriation to New Zealand may be required, which is extremely expensive for uninsured travellers.
-Some of our highest claims have resulted from emergency repatriation by air ambulance.

 Does my insurance cover extreme sports in Fiji?

 We understand that extreme activities are all part of an unforgettable holiday in Fiji, which is why our TravelCare policy insures you for unlimited medical expenses and evacuation if required.

 However, our policy doesn’t cover you for certain activities, like kitesurfing.
 For other activities like parasailing, you are only covered if you participate with a licensed operator.
 If you’re scuba diving in Fiji, it’s essential that you hold an open water diving certificate or are diving with a qualified instructor.
 You can find more information on the activities covered in our travel insurance policy document.